snowdrop/k8s-infra/ansible/playbook/README.md

 ## Host management in Ansible

-The first step is to add the host to our Ansible implementation.
-The section describes how to maintain our hosts in Ansible and their use.
+The first step is to add the host to the Ansible inventory but also to create the needed keys under the password store.
+The section describes how to maintain our hosts and their use.
-It's execution goes against the `controller`.

 ### Updating and retrieving the inventory